eclipse-tractusx/sldt-discovery-finder/docs/2-architecture-constraints.md

 -   Must be compliant and fulfill the Catena-X Guidelines.

 -   The deployment is done in a Catena-X environment.
-So, the BPN Discovery must be able to run in a Kubernetes environment with Helm Charts.
+So, the Discovery Finder must be able to run in a Kubernetes environment with Helm
+    Charts.

 -   The Discovery Finder must be managed centralized.